LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 #### Histogram Aggregation
 The `histogram aggregation` creates buckets based on any numerical interval.

 Ex.
-Create a buckets based on price interval the increases in increments of 10.
+Create a buckets based on price interval that increases in increments of 10.

 Syntax:
 ```